latam-polmeth/Meeting2019/README.md

 ## Logistics

 ### Meeting location
 The meeting will take place in **Bogotá, Colombia**, at the Universidad de los Andes, on **November 8 and 9, 2018**.
+All events will take place at the Mario Laserna building.
+A student affiliated with the Department of Political Science will be available at the building entrace to guide you to the event's location.

 ### Event format
 There will be a day of public presentations which will be open to the public, and which feature two keynote talks, one roundtable discussion, and a poster session for graduate students.
 There will also be a day of paper workshops, which will be restricted to registered participants.
-During this day, previously circulated manuscipts will be actively discussed, and no presentation will take place.
+During this day, previously circulated manuscipts will be actively discussed, and **no presentation will take place**.
 There will be a short social event for all registered participants.

 All talks and sessions will be held in English.

-### Logding
+### Miscelanious information

-Overall, AirBnB is a fantastic option to find affordable places to stay in the city.

-If you are looking for a place that is close to some of the best restaurants and entertainment in town, then we recommend places in El Retiro, Zona G or Rosales neighborhoods.
-If you prefer hotels, some good hotel options in those neighborhoods include Casa Gaitan Cortez (casagaitancortes.com), Hotel BS la Quinta (bhlaquinta.com) and Mercure Hotel el Retiro (bhelretiro.com).

-If you are looking to stay in the historical/colonial downtown (close to campus), then La Candelaria and La Macarena are convenient as well.
-A few good hotel options include Hotel de la Opera (hotelopera.com.co) and BH Bicentenario (www.bhbicentenario.com).
-Downtown Bogotá is full of historical landmarks, narrow streets, museums and churches.
-It is not as lively at night as it is by day, and we would not recommend wandering its streets alone after dark.

-Getting around in Bogotá is fairly easy using Uber (though traffic is heavy), so either place would be fine for enjoying the city sights.
-We're organizing a few tourist-y activities for Saturday, too, for those interested.
+- For safety reasons, **we strongly discourage you from hailing taxis on the street**.
+It is much safer to use Uber (which works well in the city; it is customary to take the front passenger seat first) or to arrange for a car service to pick you up.
+A good car service is http://www.bogotacarservice.com/.
+At the airport, and right after you go through customs with your bag, you will see a taxi stand on your right (along with money exchange booths).
+If you do not make arrangements with a car service to pick you up at the airport, it is best to approach this taxi booth and arrange for a taxi to take you to your destination then.

+- Most places (including taxis) will not accept credit cards.
+Make sure you bring some Colombian pesos with you.

+- Tips are typically 10% of your bill, and are usually included in the service (or else your server will ask you if you'd like to include the service as they process your payment).

+- English is not commonly spoken in Colombia, except in hotels.

+- To learn more about the campus of Universidad de los Andes, and about the city more generally, you can visit https://campusinfo.uniandes.edu.co/en/.
+Another great resource to learn more about Bogotá is https://bogotacb.com/en/.

 ### Organizing team